Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: Image Representation Ablation

 In our experiments, we observe that Domino has a higher DR than Spotlight on COCO data (Table \ref{tab:coco-overall}), which differs from the result observed in the synthetic data experiments (Table \ref{tab:overall}) where Spotlight had a higher DR than Domino.
 To better understand this discrepancy, we began by comparing the design choices made by Domino and Spotlight (Table \ref{tab:bdm-diffs}).
 Domino and Spotlight use different image representations and clustering algorithms.

-We decided to run a simple ablation experiment where we replace the \emph{image representation} used by Domino to same as that used by Spotlight.
+We decided to run a simple ablation experiment where we replace the \emph{image representation} used by Domino with the image representation that is used by Spotlight.
 We denote this modified version of Domino as \texttt{Domino-Model}.
 Instead of using CLIP, \texttt{Domino-Model} runs Domino's core clustering methodology on the model's penultimate layer activations.
 We chose to ablate the image representation because we hypothesize that CLIP embeddings are relatively better at capturing semantic similarity on real photographic images compared to synthetic images.
 One plausible explanation for this difference is that photographs from COCO may be more similar to CLIP's training dataset, which consists of text-image pairs scraped from the web \citep{radford2021learning}.

 \paragraph{Results.} \texttt{Domino-Model} achieves a DR competitive with Spotlight (DRs $0.80$ vs. $0.79$ respectively) on \evaln{}.
 This finding supports our hypothesis that Domino's relatively low performance on \evaln{} (compared to its relatively high performance on COCO) is partially attributable to its image representation.
 More broadly, our ablation illustrates how some \bdm{} design choices may be more or less appropriate for different types of data.
 In practice, certain image representations may be more or less appropriate for different application domains.